devmikey/Jigsaw/README.md

 It has been written in javascript and runs on node.js and mongoDB

 ## Install

-Jigsaw has not been added to npm yet as it is still in developer.
+.
-To install clone from git then manually run npm install in the folder
+To install clone from git then run npm install in the folder

     git clone https://github.com/devmikey/Jigsaw.git
     cd jigsaw